Organizing the Chaos

 It is our choices that show what we truly are far more than our abilities.Albus Dumbledore (in Harry Potter and the Chamber of Secrets)

 I desire a peaceful home, one where the only chaos is the messes we make while learning.
 This is a constant work in progress for me, but know this, mama, we don’t have to do it alone.
-One of the reasons I write is to share stories, in hopes that they may resonate with someone else.
-If this has been helpful to you, I’d love to hear from you!
+One of the reasons I write is to share stories, in hopes that they may connect with someone else.
+If this has been helpful to you, I’d love for you to also share it with others.